 If you struggle with impotence and think that kidney disease might be to blame, there are a few symptoms to look out for.
 Here are a few common symptoms of kidney disease that could indicate that's what's causing your ED problems:

 If you have any of these symptoms, as well as erectile dysfunction, it might be time to talk to a doctor.
 They will be able to run tests to see if kidney failure is what's causing your ED issues.

 If you have kidney disease and are also suffering from erectile dysfunction, don't panic.
 You can take several medications that will allow you to have a normal life, even if you have kidney medications.

-The first step is to speak to your general practitioner.
+The first and safest step is to speak to your general practitioner.
 They will usually be able to recommend medications that are safe for individuals who have kidney disease.

 While most medications don't cause erectile dysfunction on their own, there are some kidney disease medications that can contribute to sexual problems.
 The medicines that are usually to blame are blood pressure tablets called beta-blockers.

 A few examples of beta-blockers that can cause impotence include:

 These aren't the only kidney disease medications that can cause erectile dysfunction.
 Anti-hypertensive drugs can also cause these issues.
 A few other examples of medications that lead to ED include:

 Avoiding these types of medications for kidney disease can help you avoid running into issues with impotence.
 Ask your doctor about the possibility of switching medicines if you're taking one of these meds.